k2view-academy/K2View-Academy/articles/04_fabric_studio/00_fabric_cloud_platform.md

 <p>To delete a space:</p>
 <ul>
 <li>Using the ellipsis menu found in each space entry, click Delete, then enter the action in the popup dialog.</li>
-<li>The deletion process will then be shown at the spaces list.
-Once the process is complete, the space will no longer be shown at the spaces list.</li>
+<li>The deletion process will then be shown in the spaces list.
+Once the process is complete, the space will no longer be shown in the spaces list.</li>
 </ul>
 <p>Notes:</p>
 <ul>